kalliduz/AutoGPT-Delphi/README.md

   - GPT_TASK      - spawns a ChatGPT subinstance to execute a specific task
   - LIST_FILES    - returns the list of all files in the workspace
   - RUN_CMD       - executes an arbitrary command with cmd /c

-AutoGPT-Delphi uses GPT-4 by default, and will utilize GPT3.5-turbo for summarizations, so watch your costs in OpenAI.
-You can set the main agent to be 3.5 as well, but at the current point, the consistency is not really what you'd want.
 ## Plans for the future 🔮
   - Improve the system prompt to make even GPT 3.5 understand it
   - rewrite the agent syntax to be easier parseable